Veronica1269/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect math and reading scores by school type?

 The school type summary table for both cases are shown below.
-There is no difference between both analysis.
+There is no difference between both cases.

   #### School Type Summary (Initial):